 Formulas used in grease trap and passive grease interceptor sizing can vary from city to city.
 Grease interceptors, grease traps, and grease recovery devices are sized using different strategies and formulas.

-Grease traps are sized according to the rate of incoming flow, in gallons per minute (GPM).
+Grease traps are sized according to the rate of incoming flow, in gallons per minute gpm.
 Associated with this incoming flow rate is the capacity of the trap.
-Charts, formulas, and calculations are used to determine grease trap sizing and capacities.
+Charts, formulas, and calculations are used to find grease trap sizing and capacity.

 It is recommended that you always check with your plumber and local grease trap company for specific regulations.
 Meanwhile, you can use a grease trap calculator to get a detailed sizing for your grease trap and grease recovery device.